-- a) Roads are designed to provide fire truck access adjacent to land that may present a bushfire hazard. - b) Roads adjacent to the Environmental Corridors, Parks and Mulgoa Nature Reserve are to have a carriageway of 8m clear travel width to meet the Planning for Bushfire Protection 2019 as shown in Figure E7.72. - c) Parking is required to be provided outside the minimum carriageway width of 8m for perimeter roads and 5.5m for non-perimeter roads in accordance with Section 5.3.2 of Planning for Bush Fire Protection 2019.
+- a) Collector roads are constructed generally in accordance with Figures E7.69, E7.70, E7.71, E7.72, E7.73 and E7.63. - b) Widening of road may be required where topographical or road curve circumstances dictate. - c) Roads adjacent to land with a bushfire hazard are designed to provide fire truck access adjacent to land that may present a bushfire hazard. - d) Roads adjacent to the Environmental Corridors and Mulgoa Nature Reserve are to have a carriageway of 8m clear travel width to meet the Planning for Bushfire Protection 2019. - e) Parking is required to be provided outside the minimum carriageway width of 8m for perimeter roads and 5.5m for non-perimeter roads in accordance with Section 5.3.2 of Planning for Bush Fire Protection 2019.